This Other Eden (film): Critical reception

+The Monthly Film Bulletin wrote: "The complexity of motives surrounding the plot drastically reduce the film's impact.
+It aims at too many satirical targets and in the event hits none.
+Problems touched on but never pursued include Irish hatred of the English, anti-Catholicism, newspaper morality, glorification of the IRA, to mention nothing of the many personal attachments and motivations.
+Even the Abbey Players, forced to oscillate between seriousness and humour, fail to disguise a poor script, and Crispin Brown is a caricature of embarrassing proportions.
+If all else fail, the gap is filled by Irish whimsy, and the resultant mixture is only made palatable by the acting of such stalwarts as Niall MacGinnis and Hilton Edwards."

-TV Guide noted, "this unlikely subject for a comedy is slanted in favor of the British".
-David Parkinson in the Radio Times called it "a curious film for Leslie Phillips to find himself in, this is an overwrought tale about the emotions that erupt when the statue of a long-dead IRA hero is blown up in the square of a sleepy Irish village....Phillips is fine...He is adequately supported by Audrey Dalton as his lover and Norman Rodway...but the film lacks the power of such Hollywood lynch dramas as Fritz Lang's Fury or William A Wellman's The Ox-Bow Incident."
+TV Guide noted, "this unlikely subject for a comedy is slanted in favor of the British."

+David Parkinson in the Radio Times called it "a curious film for Leslie Phillips to find himself in, this is an overwrought tale about the emotions that erupt when the statue of a long-dead IRA hero is blown up in the square of a sleepy Irish village....
+Phillips is fine...
+He is adequately supported by Audrey Dalton as his lover and Norman Rodway... but the film lacks the power of such Hollywood lynch dramas as Fritz Lang's Fury or William A Wellman's The Ox-Bow Incident."